reflectoring/reflectoring.github.io/content/blog/2024/2024-07-12-junit5-functional-interfaces.md

 We start by initializing a list of `Long` numbers (`numbers`) and a `Consumer<List<Long>>` (`checkSorting`) that checks if the list is in sorted order.
 We also define a `ThrowingSupplier<List<Long>>` named `sorter`, which sorts the list after a delay of 2 seconds.
 If the list is `null`, empty, or contains `null` values, the `sorter` throws a `ValidationException`.

-Let's consider a simple example to use supplier when the test does not throw any exception:
+Let's consider a simple example of using a supplier when the test does not throw any exception:

 ```java
 @ParameterizedTest